Tradeoffs and Comparison Complexity: Appendix: Additional Theoretical Results

-The intuition for the monotonicity violations produced by the LDM stem stems from a property of the model formalized in Proposition 1 from \cite{he_random_2023}, which states that any $x$ that solves $\max_{x}\rho(x,y)$ lies along along the same one-dimensional subset of $\mathbb{R}^n$ containing $y$.
+The intuition for the monotonicity violations produced by the LDM stem stems from a property of the model formalized in Proposition 1 from \citet{he_random_2023}, which states that any $x$ that solves $\max_{x}\rho(x,y)$ lies along the same one-dimensional subset of $\mathbb{R}^n$ containing $y$.
 An immediate implication of this property is that for any $x'$ that dominates $x$, we will have $\rho(x',y)<\rho(x,y)$ so long as $x'$ does not also lie in that subset.
+Finally, notice that this property implies that LDM and $L_1$ complexity are disjoint, as under the latter, $\arg\max_{x}\rho(x,y)$ is a multidimensional subset of $\mathbb{R}^n$.